 For Restart Schools, the school's authorization to use charter-like flexibility is intended to provide more opportunities for school reform.
 Flexibility may provide the ability to address specific needs and barriers to school improvement.
 The use of flexibility will result in strengthening the systems and structures of the school and in turn, result in positive student outcomes.

-As of January 2022, there are 151 State Board of Education (SBE) approved Restart Schools in North Carolina across five cohorts (see table below).
+As of July 2023, there are 159 State Board of Education (SBE) approved Restart Schools in North Carolina across multiple cohorts (see table below).

-Being a Restart School is an incredible opportunity to be innovative; to think outside of the box.
+Being a Restart School is an incredible opportunity to be innovative and think outside of the box.
 The Restart Team provides support for the use of charter-like flexibility and school improvement planning through a variety of professional learning opportunities.

 Words and definitions important to Restart include the following: